The Issue

 The Project

-DCA Kenya, in consortium with a private sector partner- Kentegra Biotechnology and the National Council of Churches of Kenya (NCCK), aims to revive pyrethrum farming in Kenya and contribute to a sustainable business eco-system, improved and resilient livelihoods for smallholder farmers and workers engaged in the pyrethrum sub-sector, focusing on Nakuru, Nyandarua, West Pokot and Elgeyo Marakwet Counties.
-The four counties currently account for 60 – 70% of the national output of pyrethrum.
+DCA Kenya, in consortium with a private sector partner – Kentegra Biotechnology – and the National Council of Churches of Kenya (NCCK), aimed to revive pyrethrum farming in Kenya and contribute to a sustainable business eco-system, improved and resilient livelihoods for smallholder farmers and workers engaged in the pyrethrum sub-sector, focusing on Nakuru, Nyandarua, West Pokot and Elgeyo Marakwet Counties.
+The four counties accounted for 60 – 70% of the national output of pyrethrum.

 Kentegra Biotechnology Holdings LLC

-- Research and Development (R & D) of new four pyrethrum varieties that will culminate in improved quality and quantity of pyrethrum produced.
-Currently, the new varieties are undergoing a Distinctness, Uniformity, and Stability (DUS) test at Kenya Plant Health Inspectorate Service (KEPHIS) centre in Nakuru.
+- Research and Development (R & D) of new four pyrethrum varieties that culminated in improved quality and quantity of pyrethrum produced.
+The new varieties underwent a Distinctness, Uniformity, and Stability (DUS) test at Kenya Plant Health Inspectorate Service (KEPHIS) centre in Nakuru.
 This is the process of determining whether the variety differs from existing materials within the same species.
-After this, they will undergo National Performance Trial (NPT) before commercial rollout in 2023 or 2024.
+After this, they underwent National Performance Trial (NPT) before commercial rollout.

 - Private sector-led extension services.
 Daisy project through the private sector partner is revolutionizing the provision of extension services through a mixture of technology and one-on-one training.
 Farmers with access to smartphones have also been provided with digital training materials.

 - Provision of a ready and guaranteed market for produced flowers.
-At the onset farmers sign a 4-year contract that coincides with the lifecycle of the crop.
-This contract assures farmers of the market with a minimum guaranteed payment of Kes 230 (US 2) per KG of dried flowers delivered.
-Depending on the quality as determined in the laboratory, farmers receive an additional payment that can go as high as Kes 200 (US 2).
+At the onset, farmers signed a 4-year contract that coincides with the lifecycle of the crop.
+This contract assured farmers of the market with a minimum guaranteed payment of Kes 230 (US 2) per KG of dried flowers delivered.
+Depending on the quality as determined in the laboratory, farmers received an additional payment that can go as high as Kes 200 (US 2).

 - Provision of clean planting material.
-Contracted farmers are guaranteed of accessing clean planting materials from the two nurseries set up in Molo and Subukia, Nakuru county.
-These nurseries can produce seeds and seedlings of approximately 40 million per planting season.
+Contracted farmers were guaranteed of accessing clean planting materials from the two nurseries set up in Molo and Subukia, Nakuru county.
+These nurseries could produce seeds and seedlings of approximately 40 million per planting season.

 The National Council of Churches of Kenya is a family of Christian communions and organisations in fellowship and witness.

-NCCK will ensure there is an improved policy and regulatory environment as pertains to pyrethrum farming by:
+NCCK ensured an improved policy and regulatory environment as pertains to pyrethrum farming by:

 - Supporting the operationalisation of responsive laws and policies relating to pyrethrum farming at the national level.
-This will ensure the revival of the sector is anchored on a solid regulatory environment
+This ensured the revival of the sector is anchored on a solid regulatory environment

 - Supporting growers to actively participate in championing their rights through their engagement in KFCs and other farmer group forums.